 Actinic (Solar) Keratosis

-Actinic keratosis (also called solar keratosis) is a skin lesion caused by chronic or excessive sun exposure.
-There is an increased risk of skin cancer in patients who have these lesions, but the risk of one specific actinic keratosis turning into cancer is about 5%.
+Actinic keratosis (also called solar keratosis) is considered to be a precancerous skin lesion caused by chronic or excessive sun exposure.
+There is an increased risk of skin cancer in patients who have these lesions, but the risk of one specific actinic keratosis turning into squamous cell carcinoma is about 5%.
 The increased risk of cancers may be due to the fact that heavy sun exposure has been linked to both actinic keratosis and nonmelanoma skin cancers.

 Actinic keratosis occurs after years of sun exposure.
 It appears mostly on sun-exposed skin, such as the face, neck, back of the hands and forearms, upper chest, and upper back.
 Men may develop keratosis along the rim of the ear.